 Cautions Regarding Use of Probiotics

 Before you take any probiotic supplement, remember that the U.S. Food and Drug Administration (FDA) has not approved these products.
 That means you can’t be sure when you buy a product whether it’s safe and effective.
 There have been cases reported of people developing bacteria (bacteremia) or fungi (fungemia) in the blood after taking probiotics.
-More clinical studies are needed to confirm the benefits of probiotics, as well as the possible risks (NCCAM, 2011).
+More clinical studies are needed to confirm the benefits of probiotics, as well as the possible risks.

 Let your doctor and pharmacist know before you take any probiotic supplement.
 Ask whether it’s safe for people with your health conditions, and if it will interact with other medications you are already taking.
-It’s especially important to tell your doctor before using these supplements if you are pregnant or nursing, you have a weakened immune system from a condition such as HIV/AIDS, or you’re taking drugs that suppress your immune system.
+It’s especially important to tell your doctor before using these supplements if you are pregnant or nursing, have a weakened immune system from a condition such as HIV/AIDS, or are taking drugs that suppress your immune system.